cellml/libcellml/docs/usecases.rst

       a. import a component from a model
       #. import two components from the same model as separate components
       #. import a component into a hierarchy
+      #. import a component from a not-existent URL

    #. a model with units